Guests exploring the ancient ruins of Knossos Palace in Crete.

 Additional information

-• If the Throne Room is crowded, wait a few minutes; you’ll get a much better view and clearer photos when the space opens up.
+• If you find the Throne Room crowded, waiting a few minutes can lead to better views and clearer photographs when it clears up.

 Concession eligibility:

-• Children and young people (EU citizens): Individuals up to 25 years old from EU member states are entitled to free admission upon presenting a valid ID or passport.
+• Children and young people (EU citizens): Those aged 25 or under from EU member states can enter for free with a valid ID or passport.

-• Children and young people (Non-EU citizens): Individuals up to 18 years old from Non EU member states are entitled to free admission upon presenting a valid ID or passport.
+• Children and young people (Non-EU citizens): Individuals up to 18 years old from Non-EU countries receive free entry upon showing a valid ID or passport.

-• Senior citizens: Individuals over 65 years old from Greece or other EU member states are eligible for a reduced admission fee upon presenting a valid ID or passport.
+• Senior citizens: Greek residents over 65, as well as those from other EU nations, are eligible for reduced admission fees when presenting a valid ID or passport.

-• Persons with disabilities: Individuals with an 80% disability or more, regardless of nationality, and one escort (if applicable) can access free admission upon presenting a valid disability certificate along with their ID or passport.
+• Persons with disabilities: Individuals with an 80% disability or higher and one accompanying person (if applicable) can access free entry by showing a valid disability certificate along with their identification.

 Knossos Palace frescoes and ruins in Crete, Greece, with visitors exploring the site.